 *but leaving the alcohol for the locals to enjoy for fear of breaking the bank.

 With just 1 day to explore the historical and UNESCO Heritage town of Bergen, of course the heavens opened and it chucked it down… all day!
 But being typically British, we’d packed our wet weather gear and so trundled out to explore the sights.
 Our first stop was to take a ride on the Fløibanen funicular to the top of Mount Fløyen, just one of the 7 mountains that overlooks Bergen.
 320 metres above sea level, the viewpoint at the top provides 360 degree views of the city… if it’s not raining that is!

 Next we walked back to Bryggen to explore in the day light; a colourful picture of timber buildings and linking walkways, giving insight into what trading in a historic port in the 1400s would have been like.
-After a well deserved break for a cinnamon bun and hot chocolate, we wondered along the docks and into the castle grounds.
+After a well deserved break for a cinnamon bun and hot chocolate, we wondered along the docks and into the grounds of Bergen Fortress.
 Although it’s not free to enter the buildings, we soon stumbled upon a free military museum… although unless you’re interested in the uniforms of Norwegian army’s through the years, there are probably better things to explore.